metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 43-45: September 1-3, 2020

+**Today's Progress**: I built a cryptocurrency trading platform with node, express, react, bootstrap and mongodb.
+I used also some libraries like axios, bcryptjs, jsonwebtoken, passport, webpack.
+This was my first full-stack project in MERN stack.

+**Thoughts:** These days was super tired and challenging for me but i learned so much things i feel at the next level after this project.

 ### Day 40-42: August 29-31, 2020

 **Today's Progress**: Worked about lots of things like react routing, passport, webpack.
 Working on my own full-stack boilerplate.